TicVelopers/APIDashboard/README.md

 All branch must be related to an issue, please work a branch per issue

-* If you are new running this app on your computer, please, try to run de Dominus.sql script on you SQL Management Studio, after you create de Database named Dominus

 ### Rules
 * Read the lastest Pull Request to know what changed, update your master branch and create you branch to work with
 * Never do a merge and commit to a Pull Request before write the documentation for been working for, This is good to let other knows how to continuous working